 Below is a copy of the proposed text changes, which is proposed in a different CR than for privacy profiles, since it is different topic.

-6.3.7 Procedure of UE privacy verification for UE-only operation
+6.3.7 Procedure of UE privacy verification for UE-only operation and discovery

-For UE-only Operation in which the network is not involved in Ranging/Sidelink positioning, the authorization for UE privacy is based on the local configured privacy verification information to determine whether its location related information can be exposed to the peer UE or not.
-If the privacy profile allows location exposure, the UE (e.g. Located UE) accepts the request to expose its location related information and proceeds.
+For UE-only Operation in which the network is not involved in Ranging/Sidelink positioning and for discovery, the authorization for UE privacy is based on the local configured privacy verification information to determine whether its location related information can be exposed to the peer UE or not.
+If during UE-only operation the UE (e.g. Located UE) is requested for its location, the privacy profile allows location exposure, the UE accepts the request to expose its location related information and proceeds.
+During discovery, if the privacy profile allows location exposure to the discoverer UE, the discoveree includes a “Location available to discoverer” attribute in the discovery message to the discoverer.

 Proposal #4: Specify in clause 6.3.7 of TS 33.533 how to enable exposing privacy related information during discovery through which a UE can convey to that its privacy sensitive location is available to the discoverer UE (e.g. during later steps in the Ranging/SL Positioning procedure).
 SA3 can inform SA2 in the same LS about this aspect.